Aspect Ratio Universal Rectangular Layouts

-\paragraph{How to find a pivot.} It is easy to find cut vertices in $G$, since $G$ is internally triangulated, then every cut vertex is incident to the outer face.
-In the absence of cut vertices, however, any vertex of the outer face of $G$ might be a pivot.
+\paragraph{Finding a Pivot.} In the absence of a cut vertex, any vertex incident to the outer face of $G$ might be a pivot.
 We use partial information on the corners to narrow down the search for a pivot.

-\begin{lemma} Assume that an instance $(G,C,P)$ admits a realization \layout and $|V(G)|\geq 2$.
-If $C(v)\geq 2$ for some vertex $v\in V(G)$, then $v$ is a pivot. \end{lemma} \begin{proof} The rectangle $r_v$ is incident to at least two corners of $R$.
+\begin{lemma} Assume that an instance $(G,C,P)$ admits a realization \layout.
+If $|V(G)|\geq 2$ and $C(v)\geq 2$ for some vertex $v\in V(G)$, then $v$ is a pivot. \end{lemma} \begin{proof} The rectangle $r_v$ is incident to at least two corners of $R$.
 If $r_v$ is incident to two opposite corners of $R$, then $r_v=R$, contradicting the assumption that $G$ has two or more vertices.
 Hence $r_v$ is incident to two consecutive corners of $R$, and so it contains some side $s$ of $R$.
 The other side of $r_v$ parallel to $s$ is a maximal segment between two opposite sides of $R$, so it must be a slice. \end{proof}